pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 ![Create page](../img/Pimcore_Elements_check_homepage.png)

 Now select the tab *Settings* in the newly opened tab.
-Select the name of the controller and the name of the action in the accordingly fields.
+Select the name of the controller and the name of the action in the according fields.

 ![Page settings](../img/Pimcore_Elements_homepage_settings.png)